-From the great of Roc-A-Fella Records to the obscure Dell Glover, we rounded the 10 great hip-hop subjects that should get a biopic.
-Check out the list below.
+From the great Roc-A-Fella Records to the obscure Dell Glover, we rounded the 10 great hip-hop biopics we would like to see made.

 Hip-hop being the most popular genre of music means the culture is perceived as valuable enough to be mined for movie adaptations.
 There have been big-budget biopics in the past, but primarily of hip hop megastars that somewhat transcended the genre.
 This included figures like Eminem, Tupac, Notorious B.I.G., and N.W.A.
 The latter’s biopic, 2015’s Straight Outta Compton, grossed over $200 million, received rave reviews, and proved to Hollywood that hip-hop stories can sell.
 Now, it’s time to tell more stories.